CBEP-SoCB/CBEP_Sediment_sum/Graphics/Metals_Table_sum.md

 Assessment (NCCA).

 Chemicals studied included a number of different metals.
-Here we develop a narrative table for the State of the Bay Report.
+Here we develop a narrative table for the State of the Bay Report summarizing results of analysis of many metals.

 # Load Libraries